 A fox control program for the COSS and Bushland Reserves is run in conjunction with other State Government Agencies.

-For information regarding the ongoing control program in the Gosford area, please see our Fox Baiting Information
+For information regarding the ongoing control program, please see our Fox Baiting Information

 Foxes are extremely efficient nocturnal predators.
 The fox control program keeps fox numbers lower than they otherwise would be, but cannot eradicate them from the area.